vanhohen/WebNinja/SQL Injection/PHP.md

 # Vulnerable Code 1

-This code fetch "first_name" and "last_name" of a user with given "user_id"
+This code fetches "first_name" and "last_name" of a user with given "user_id"

 ```php
 <?php